Skip to main content

 Loyalty technology has changed more in the past three years than in the previous decade.
 What was once a relatively straightforward infrastructure challenge (tracking points, triggering rewards, sending emails) has become a genuinely complex capability decision that touches data strategy, customer experience, and commercial architecture.

-This guide covers the most significant developments in loyalty technology right now: what they are, why they matter, and what they mean for brands assessing their current platform against the demands of the next programme generation.
+This guide covers the most significant developments in loyalty technology right now: what they are, why they matter, and what they mean for brands assessing their current platform against the demands of the next program generation.

 Until recently, the loyalty technology market was dominated by a relatively small number of established enterprise platforms, supplemented by mid-market point solutions for specific verticals.
 Choosing a loyalty platform largely meant choosing between a shortlist of known vendors and negotiating a five-year contract.

 That model has been disrupted by two forces: the emergence of composable loyalty architectures (more on that below) and the entry of well-capitalised new vendors offering modern, API-first platforms that can be implemented faster and integrated more flexibly than legacy solutions.
+Vendors such as Antavo and Capillary have built businesses specifically around this composable, API-first positioning.
+The category has become significant enough to attract payments infrastructure providers too: in April 2026, Adyen agreed to acquire the API-first loyalty and promotions platform Talon.One for €750 million, its first-ever acquisition, specifically to connect real-time payments data with loyalty decisioning.

 The result is a market with more genuine options than it has ever had, but also more complexity in the evaluation process.
-Understanding what different platform categories offer, and matching those capabilities to your specific programme requirements, is now a significant piece of work in its own right.
+Understanding what different platform categories offer, and matching those capabilities to your specific program requirements, is now a significant piece of work in its own right.
 The loyalty platform features that mattered five years ago are necessary but no longer sufficient.

-The most significant shift in loyalty technology in 2025 is the practical application of AI to personalisation at individual member level.
+The most significant shift in loyalty technology in 2026 is the practical application of AI to personalisation at individual member level.
 This has been a stated ambition for years, but the tools to deliver on it at scale, with manageable implementation effort, are now genuinely available.

-AI-powered personalisation in loyalty programmes operates across several dimensions.
+AI-powered personalisation in loyalty programs operates across several dimensions.
 Offer personalisation uses purchase history and behavioural data to predict which rewards or promotions a specific member is most likely to respond to, and surfaces those at the right moment in the right channel.
 Communication personalisation adjusts message content, timing, and channel selection based on individual engagement patterns rather than segment rules.
 Churn prediction identifies members showing early signs of disengagement and triggers targeted interventions before they lapse.

 The commercial case for AI personalisation is well established.
 McKinsey research shows that personalisation can deliver five to eight times the return on investment from marketing spend and can lift sales by 10% or more.
 In a loyalty context, the impact is even more direct: relevant reward offers drive redemption, and redemption drives retention.